-I’m talking about the things we mothers do/did to stay home with our young children and still make some money.
+Maybe you’ve been there.
+I’m talking about what mothers do to stay home with their young children and still make money.

 Do you know what I mean by the term “un-recipe?

-- 1/4 cup sliced almonds
+- ¼ cup (23 g) sliced almonds

-- 2 salmon steaks (approx 4 ounces each)
+- 2 (340 g) salmon fillets – approx 4 ounces each

-- Salt and pepper
+- salt and pepper

-- Preheat oven to 400 degrees F.
+- Preheat oven to 400˚F (200˚C).